-Plate heat exchanger (PHE) is a type of heat exchanger that uses metal plates sealed with gaskets to transfer heat between a hot fluid with a cold fluid.
+The ARES Plate heat exchanger (PHE) is a type of heat exchanger that uses metal plates sealed with gaskets to transfer heat between a hot fluid and a cold fluid.
 It consists of a frame, which consists of a front cover, rear (movable) parts, carrying bar, guiding bar, and a number of tie bolts depending on the type of the plate heat exchanger.